akuklev/LiterateKotlin/README.md

   someLenghtyComputation()
 ```

-# Syntatic and typographic sugar
+# Syntaсtic and typographic sugar

 ## Pipeline notation
 In mathematics and functional programming, it's fairly common to use the right pointing black triangle for inverse application, i.e. `x ▸ foo ▸ bar ≔ bar(foo(x))`, which gives
-an intuitive processing pipeline notation.
-We propose to display `x.let f` as `x ▸ f` and `x?.let f` as `x ▸? f`, with mandatory whitespaces around to disambiguate from the syntax we propose in the next paragraph.
+an intuitive pipeline notation.
+We suggest displaying `x.let f` as `x ▸ f` and `x?.let f` as `x ▸? f`.
+Whitespaces are mandatory to disambiguate from the syntax we propose in the next paragraph.

 In contrast to purely functional languages, pipelines in Kotlin primarily consist of method invocations.
 In Kotlin, `obj.foo(…)` can mean both invocation of the method `foo` and application of the property `foo` of a callable type.
 Following the long tradition started by PL/I in the late 60s, we propose to display dots `▸` when invoking methods.
 It helps disambiguating between properties and methods, and leads to typographically perfect pipeline syntax: